Color Theory 2.0: Saxophones and Percussion / PRISM Quartet with Susie Ibarra and Tyshawn Sorey

 Color Theory 2.0 is dedicated to the memory Robert Capanna (1952–2018), and includes the second movement of his Quartet for saxophones.
 A visionary arts leader and gifted composer, Capanna was also a dear friend and longtime board member of the PRISM Quartet.
 To honor his legacy, PRISM has established an annual Robert Capanna Student Commissioning Award.
 At the June 4th concert, PRISM presents the inaugural Award to Emily Cooley, a graduate student at the Curtis Institute of Music, who will create a new saxophone quartet for PRISM to premiere in the spring of 2019.

-Color Theory 2.0 is made possible with generous support from the William Penn Foundation, the Alice M. Ditson Fund of Columbia University, Conn-Selmer, and the National Endowment for the Arts.
+Color Theory 2.0 is made possible with generous support from the William Penn Foundation, the Alice M. Ditson Fund of Columbia University, Conn-Selmer, New Music USA, and the National Endowment for the Arts.
 Philadelphia performances are co-presented by PRISM Quartet, Inc. and the Free Library of Philadelphia.
 The New York performance is made possible with additional support from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
 PRISM is a member of New Music USA’s New Music Impact Fund, made possible with funding from The Scherman Foundation’s Katharine S. and Axel G. Rosin Fund.
 Visit PRISM’s New Music USA profile.

 Joseph E. Coleman Northwest Philadelphia Regional Library